cloudmesh-community/book/chapters/cloud/datacenter.md

 ## Data Center Metrics

-One of the most important factor to ensure smooth operation and offering of services is to employ metrics that will be able to provide significant impacting the operations.
+One of the essential factors in ensuring smooth operation and the offering of services is to employ metrics that are able to provide significant impacting the operations.
 Having metrics allows the staff to monitor and adapt to dynamic situations but also to plan operations.

 ### Data Center Energy Costs

-One of the easiest to monitor metrics for a datacenter is the cost of energy used to operate all of the equipment.
-Energy is one of the largest costs a datacenter incurs during its operation as all of the servers, networking, and cooling equipment require power 24/7.
-For electricity, billing is usually measured in terms of kilowatt hours (kWh) and kilowatts (kW).
+One of the easiest to monitor metrics for a data center is the cost of energy used to operate all of the equipment.
+Energy is one of the highest costs a datacenter incurs during its operation as all of the servers, networking, and cooling equipment require power 24/7.
+For electricity, billing is usually measured in terms of kilowatt-hours (kWh) and kilowatts (kW).
 Depending on circumstances, there may also be costs for public purpose programs, cost recovery, and stranded costs, but they are beyond the scope of this book.

-To provide a quick understanding, it is best to understand the relation between kilowatt hours and kilowatts. kWh is typically referred to as consumption while kW is referred to as demand and it's important to understand how these two concepts relate to each other.
+To provide a quick understanding, it is best to understand the relation between kilowatt-hours and kilowatts. kWh is typically referred to as consumption while kW is referred to as demand, and it's important to understand how these two concepts relate to each other.
 The easiest analogy to describe the relationship is to think of kilowatts (demand) as the size of a water pipe while kilowatt-hours (consumption) is how much water has passed through the pipe.
-If a server requires 1.2 kW to operate then, after an hour has passed, it will have consumed 1.2 kWh.
+If a server requires 1.2 kW to operate, then, after an hour has passed, it will have consumed 1.2 kWh.
-However, if the server operates at 1.2 kW for 30 minutes and then goes idle and drops to 0.3 kW for another 30 minutes, then total power consumed will be:
+However, if the server operates at 1.2 kW for 30 minutes and then goes idle and drops to 0.3 kW for another 30 minutes, then the total power consumed will be:

 $$kWh=0.3*30/60+1.2*30/60=0.75$${#eq:Energy-Calculation}

-Energy costs for a datacenter, then, are composed of two things: charges for energy and charges for demand.
-Energy is the amount of total energy consumed by the datacenter and will be the total kWh multiplied by the cost per kWh.
+Energy costs for a data center, then, are composed of two things: charges for energy and charges for demand.
+Energy is the amount of total energy consumed by the data center and will be the total kWh multiplied by the cost per kWh.
 Demand is somewhat more complicated: it is the highest total consumption measured in a 15 minute period.
 Taking the previous example, if a datacenter has 1,000 servers, the total energy